eltoroit/eltoroit.github.io/docs/_posts/2021-03-28-HelloIoT-RPIO.md

 # Using The RPIO Library

-For today's blog, we are going to use the <a href="https://www.npmjs.com/package/rpio" target="_blank">RPIO</a> library.
-In a future blog post we will build the same project using <a href="https://www.npmjs.com/package/pigpio" target="_blank">PIGPIO</a> so that we can compare the differences.
+For today's blog, we are going to use the [RPIO](https://www.npmjs.com/package/rpio) library.
+In a future blog post we will build the same project using [PIGPIO](https://www.npmjs.com/package/pigpio) so that we can compare the differences.

 Please follow these steps to get the RPIO library ready: